sphinx-doc/sphinx/doc/rest.rst

 text should be the web address, you don't need special markup at all, the parser finds links and mail addresses in ordinary text.

-You can also separate the link and the target definition (:rstref:`ref
+You can also separate the link and the target definition (:duref:`ref
 <hyperlink-targets>`), like this::

    This is a paragraph that contains `a link`_.